 Water for all

 Pupils have access to drinking water both in the school building and in the playground.
 All children both school dinner and packed lunches will be provided with water at lunch time with their meal.
 If pupils require a drink at break time they will have access to water in the playground.

 Events and Celebrations

 We want to give children the opportunity to celebrate their birthdays but in order to reduce the amount of high fat, sugar and salt in foods; we ask that parents /carers not to send in whole birthday cake or party foods.
 However, if parent/carers do wish to bring cake to celebrate birthdays that it is limited to one small cake or one biscuit to give to each pupil.
 Any excessive food will be sent back home.
 We also suggest that a healthy alternative such as fruits can be brought in for celebrations.

 We have a number of fundraising opportunities throughout the year and a healthy alternative will be encouraged as well as selling children’s art work and sponsoring activities.

 All our school meals are provided by a contracted caterer, who acts in accordance with the food based standards and nutritional guidelines.
 A copy of the weekly menu is on display in the dining area, reception area, CCLC, parent notice board and discussed with children.

-Please click here for a copy of the Spring Menu 2019.
+Please click here for a copy of the Summer 2019 Menu.
 We aim to ensure that all packed lunches brought from home and consumed in school (or on school trips) provide the pupil with healthy and nutritious food that is similar to food served in schools which is regulated by national standards.
 The menu includes a choice of main course with vegetables and salads.
 All the meat cooked is Halal meat and there will also be a vegetarian option.
-The children are offered a choice of yoghurt, hot puddings and fruit.
+The children are offered a choice of yogurt, hot puddings and fruit.